DAF201/bloom-in/README.md

 ![](https://github.com/DAF201/bloom-in/blob/main/images/Screenshot%20(138).png)

+10/28/22

+I ended up with http to transport file...

 ---

 I managed to make it worked, stable connection between two different machine in two different private network without VPN or NAT.
 (But currently I haven't make any command except 'exit', and the target_id were hard-coded for test)